The SSA22 HI Tomography Survey (SSA22-HIT). I. Data Set and Compiled Redshift Catalog: Survey Design

-We also created a composite image of the $B$ and $V$ bands (hereafter, the $BV$ image) as $BV = (2 B + V)/3$ following \citet{Yamada+12a} to estimate the continuum flux at the $NB497$ wavelength.
-The Suprime-Cam $NB816$ raw images captured by \citet{Hu+04} were reduced by us using the pipeline ``SDFRED'' \citep{Yagi+02,Ouchi+04}.
+We also created a composite image of the $B$ and $V$ bands (hereafter, the $BV$ image) as $BV = (2 B + V)/3$ following \citet{Yamada+12a} to estimate the continuum flux at the NB497 wavelength.
+The Suprime-Cam NB816 raw images captured by \citet{Hu+04} were reduced by us using the pipeline ``SDFRED'' \citep{Yagi+02,Ouchi+04}.
 For the IRAC images, we collected raw images via the NASA/IPAC Infrared Science Archive and reduced them using a standard pipeline MOPEX\footnote{\url{https://irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/mopex/}}.
 Since astrometric correction in the used images was applied independently by different authors, we again calibrated astrometry to that of the stars in the USNO-B1.0 catalog \citep{Monet+03} using NOAO/IRAF\footnote{\url{https://iraf-community.github.io/}}.
-The resultant astrometric uncertainties are typically less than 1\,arcsec, whereas the relative offsets among the different band images are much smaller.
+The resultant astrometric uncertainties are typically less than 1\arcsec, whereas the relative offsets among the different band images are much smaller.

-Object extraction was performed on the $i'$- and $z'$-band images using SEXTRACTOR \citep{BertinArnouts96} version 2.5.0.
-We constructed multi-band photometry catalogs for objects detected in the $i'$- and $z'$-bands, adopting 2.2\,arcsec diameter apertures in all band photometry.
-In aperture photometry, the $u^{*}, B, V, R_{c}, i', z', Y, J, H$, and $K_{s}$ band images are smoothed such that their point spread function (PSF) sizes are matched to the FWHM of 1.1\,arcsec.
-We also created another set of $i'$- and $z'$-band images smoothed to match their PSFs to those of the IRAC images (FWHM $= 2$\,arcsec).
-We measured $i' - [3.6]$, $i' - [4.5]$, $z' - [3.6]$, and $z' - [4.5]$ colors on the FWHM $= 2$\,arcsec images using 2.2\,arcsec diameter apertures.
-By adding these colors to the $i'$ or $z'$ band magnitudes measured on the FWHM $= 1.1$\,arcsec images, we obtained the $3.6\,\mu$m and $4.5\,\mu$m magnitudes of all detected objects.
+Object extraction was performed on the $i'$- and $z'$-band images using SExtractor \citep{BertinArnouts96} version 2.5.0.
+We constructed multiband photometry catalogs for objects detected in the $i'$ and $z'$ bands, adopting 2.2\arcsec diameter apertures in all band photometry.
+In aperture photometry, the $u^{*}, B, V, R_{c}, i', z', Y, J, H$, and $K_{s}$-band images are smoothed such that their point spread function (PSF) sizes are matched to the FWHM of 1.1\arcsec.
+We also created another set of $i'$- and $z'$-band images smoothed to match their PSFs to those of the IRAC images (FWHM $= 2$\arcsec).
+We measured $i' - [3.6]$, $i' - [4.5]$, $z' - [3.6]$, and $z' - [4.5]$ colors on the FWHM $= 2$\arcsec images using 2.2\arcsec diameter apertures.
+By adding these colors to the $i'$ or $z'$ band magnitudes measured on the FWHM $= 1.1$\arcsec images, we obtained the $3.6$ and $4.5\,\mu$m magnitudes of all detected objects.
 These multiband photometric measurements were corrected for Galactic extinction based on \citet{Schlegel+98} with $R_{V} = 3.1$.
-Our multi-band photometry catalog in the SSA22-Sb1 field is the same as the ``SSA22HIT master catalog'' used in \citet{Yamanaka+20}.
+Our multiband photometry catalog in the SSA22-Sb1 field is the same as the ``SSA22HIT master catalog'' used in \citet{Yamanaka+20}.